Emergency Medical Evacuation Insurance for Egypt: Costs, Limits & Tips

 - Check depth limits, certification requirements, and whether liveaboard diving is covered.

-Documents to keep on hand:
+Documents to Keep on Hand

 - Operator letters, trip logs, and cruise or liveaboard schedules.